medialize/ally.js/docs/tutorials/accessible-dialog.md

 ### Hide Document From Screen Readers

-Screen Readers, and any other tool consuming the document through the Accessibility Tree instead of relying on visual presentation, need to be told what exactly is going on.
+Screen Readers and other tools consuming the document through the Accessibility Tree instead of relying on visual presentation, need to be told what exactly is going on.
 The translucent backdrop, which obfuscates the document's content while the dialog is shown, does the job when you actually *see* the page.
 To achieve the same for non-visual output methods, we need to add [`aria-hidden="true"`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-hidden) to all the sibling DOM elements of our dialog.

 There is no native DOM method to obtain all parental siblings of an element. ally.js has got you covered with [`ally/get/insiginificant-branches`](../api/get/insiginificant-branches.md), considering this is a pretty generic operation.
-To make things even more comfortable for you, ally.js provides [`ally/maintain/hidden.md`](../api/maintain/hidden) to also apply `aria-hidden="true"`.
+To make things even more comfortable for you, ally.js provides [`ally/maintain/hidden`](../api/maintain/hidden.md) to also apply `aria-hidden="true"`.
 This service also observes changes to the DOM and applies `aria-hidden="true"` to any element added to the DOM while the dialog is being shown.
-The `disengage()` method stops observing the DOM and removes all `aria-hidden="true"` attributes, that were set by the service.
+The `disengage()` method stops observing the DOM and removes all `aria-hidden="true"` attributes that were set by the service.

 ```js
 var dialog = document.getElementById('dialog');